Your browser is unsupported

 A foreign-trained dentist can apply for the program as long as the applicant earned a foreign DDS credentialed degree equivalent to the DDS, DMD degree like the United States.

-The 2024 – 2025 total programmatic tuition and fee rate $43,075 annually and university student fees estimated to be $7,329 per year (with anticipated annual increase of 1.5%, pending approval by the Board of Trustees).
-Additional expenses include one time instruments, licensing, board exams, memberships, camera, laptop and supplies at approximately $10,000.
+The 2025 – 2026 total programmatic tuition and fees are approximately $44,700 annually ($12,457 per semester) with $ 7,329 university student fees (with anticipated annual increase of 3 % pending approval by the Board of Trustees).
+There are also one-time instruments, camera, laptop and supplies at roughly $10,000 (See 2025 Instrument List Pricing – Price may vary in 2026).
 Billing will occur in each of the 3 semesters, Fall, Spring and Summer.
 (Note: All fees are subject to change for the next academic year.
 We will update the latest tuition upon approval of the school.)

 The college does NOT provide a tuition waiver.
 Consequently, you may wish to apply for financial assistance to help cover the cost of your education.
 Consideration for federal and/or state aid programs require applicants to complete the FAFSA.
 For eligibility and further information visit the UIC Office of Student Financial Aid.